 Lisa Rudes Sandel, the founder of Not Your Daughter's Jeans (NYDJ), created a multimillion-dollar business by designing jeans for baby boomers with womanly bodies.
 Since its launch seven years ago, NYDJ has become the largest domestic manufacturer of women's jeans under \$100.
 "The truth is," Rudes Sandel says, "I've never forgotten that woman I've been aiming for since day one."
-Sandel "speaks to" every one of her customers via a note tucked into each pair of jean that reads, "NYDJ (Not Your Daughter's Jeans) cannot be held responsible for any positive consequence that may arise due to your fabulous appearance when wearing the Tummy Tuck jeans.
+Rudes Sandel "speaks to" every one of her customers via a note tucked into each pair of jean that reads, "NYDJ (Not Your Daughter's Jeans) cannot be held responsible for any positive consequence that may arise due to your fabulous appearance when wearing the Tummy Tuck jeans.
 You can thank me later."Sarah Saffian, "Dreamers: The Making of Not Your Daughter's Jeans," Reader's Digest, March 2009, 53-55.

-Your chronological age, or actual age in years, is one thing.
-Your cognitive age, or how old you perceive yourself to be, is another.
-In other words, how old do you really feel?
-A person's cognitive age affects the activities one engages in and sparks interests consistent with the person's perceived age.Benny Barak and Steven Gould, "Alternative Age Measures: A Research Agenda," in Advances in Consumer Research, vol. 12, ed.
+Your chronological age7, or actual age in years, is one thing.
+Your cognitive age8, or how old you perceive yourself to be, is another.
+A person's cognitive age affects his or her activities and sparks interests consistent with his or her perceived age.Benny Barak and Steven Gould, "Alternative Age Measures: A Research Agenda," in Advances in Consumer Research, vol. 12, ed.
 Elizabeth C. Hirschman and Morris B. Holbrook (Provo, UT: Association for Consumer Research, 1985), 53-58.
-Cognitive age is a significant predictor of consumer behaviors, including people's dining out, watching television, going to bars and dance clubs, playing computer games, and shopping.Benny Barak and Steven Gould, "Alternative Age Measures: A Research Agenda," in Advances in Consumer Research, vol. 12, ed.
-Elizabeth C. Hirschman and Morris B. Holbrook (Provo, UT: Association for Consumer Research, 1985), 53-58.
-How old people "feel" they are has important implications for marketing professionals.
-For example, companies have found that many "aged" consumers don't take kindly to products that feature "old folks."
-The consumers can't identify with them because they see themselves as being younger.
-We will discuss more about the various age groups and how marketing professionals try to target them in Chapter 5 "Market Segmenting, Targeting, and Positioning".
+Cognitive age is a significant predictor of consumer behaviors, including people's dining out, watching television, going to bars and dance clubs, playing computer games, and shopping.
+Benny Barak and Steven Gould, "Alternative Age Measures: A Research Agenda," in Advances in Consumer Research, vol. 12, ed.
+Elizabeth C. Hirschman and Morris B. Holbrook (Provo, UT: Association for Consumer Research, 1985), younger than their chronological age and don't take kindly to products that feature "old folks" because they can't identify with them.